 Deferred expenses are stated net of total accumulated amortization.
 The nature and treatment of these capitalized costs are as follows: (1) financing costs, consisting of expenditures incurred to obtain long-term financing, are amortized using the effective interest method over the term of the related loan, (2) leasing costs, are amortized on a straight-line basis over the term of the related lease and (3) lease intangibles, are amortized over the remaining term of the lease acquired.
-The Company incurred expenses of \$1,105,085, \$409,920 and \$354,212 for the years ended December 31, 2011, 2010 and 2009, respectively.
+The Company's amortization expense for deferred expenses was \$1,712,530, \$1,105,087 and \$409,920 for the years ended December 31, 2012, 2011 and 2010, respectively.